Swordiforge/RLSwordigo/Baubles.md

 > This ability is not guaranteed to work in v3.5.

 ## Feather Ring
-This ring cannot be obtained as of RLSwordigo 3.5.
+This ring can be obtained through beating the Parkour at The Plains after Cairnwood Village.

 Effects: Makes you light.\
 Platforms will never fall when you step on them if you have the Feather Ring.